xbst/PiCAN/README.md

 <br>

 ## Instructions
-Depending on how you sourced your TouCAN, your TouCAN might already have the firmware pre-flashed (units sold by me are pre-flashed).
+Depending on how you sourced your PiCAN, your PiCAN might already have the firmware pre-flashed (units sold by me are pre-flashed).
 If yours doesn't have the firmware or if you need/want to reflash it, you can follow the instructions below.
 <details>
   <summary>Firmware Flashing</summary>

 1. Download the [firmware](https://github.com/bigtreetech/U2C/blob/master/firmware/U2C_V1_STM32F072.bin).
-2. Connect the TouCAN to your PC while holding down the BOOT button on the TouCAN.
+2. Connect the PiCAN to your PC while holding down the BOOT button on the PiCAN.
 3. Download and install [STM32Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 (Do not download the latest version, it is buggy)
 4. Select `USB` on the selecor in top right of the program (below `Not connected`).
 Click the refresh button next to the port selector.
 Select `USB1` and click connect.
 5. Click `+` next to `Device Memory`, and select `Open File`.
 Select the downloaded firmware file.
 Click `Download`.
 Firmware will be flashed.